arbor-sim/arbor/doc/python/cable_cell.rst

    Metadata: the list of corresponding :class:`cable` objects.

-.. _pycablecell-cv-policies:
+.. _pymorph-cv-policies:

 Discretisation and CV policies
 ------------------------------

-The set of boundary points used by the simulator is determined by a :ref:`CV policy <cablecell-cv-policies>`.
+The set of boundary points used by the simulator is determined by a :ref:`CV policy <morph-cv-policies>`.
 These are objects of type :cpp:class:`cv_policy`, which has the following public methods:

 .. py:class:: cv_policy